‘Are you coming or not?’

 But, I want this to be ‘our’ thing.
 So I let out a tear-inducing yawn, shove bathing suit, towel and shampoo in a bag, and join them in the car.

-We get out and start to cross the car park.
+We get out and cross the car park.
 ‘But where’s the pool?
 I can’t see it.’

 ‘It’s in there.’